JerkusLevente/CodeMetropolis---Generated-map-should-have-a-share-button-e-mail-/CodeMetropolis-h16-feature-15/README.md

 1. install Maven 3.8.3 or newer
 1. navigate to `sources` folder
 1. `mvn clean package`
-1. The current distribution will be aviable under `source/distro`.
+1. The current distribution will be available under `source/distro`.